1. What types of legal issues does VLA handle?

-Yes, VLA works with individuals and with arts-related organizations, including corporations and non-profit organizations.
+Yes, VLA works with individuals and with arts-related organizations, including both for-profit and non-profit organizations.

 Pro bono means that volunteer attorneys give legal services free of charge.

 Yes.
-As a non-profit organization, VLA collects fees to cover administrative costs, which enables VLA to serve the arts community.
 VLA works on a membership structure.
 Fees vary based on whether you are a member or a nonmember, an individual or an organization.
+As a non-profit organization, VLA collects these membership fees to cover administrative costs, which enables VLA to serve the arts community.

 VLA offers an annual membership fee.
 The membership fees are listed on VLA’s website here.
 Membership includes one free consultation and one free placement on our referral case list.
 Members also receive other benefits, such as free access to legal clinics, discounts on subsequent consultations and discounts to our classes.
 If you have questions about our fees, please contact us at 212.319.2787 ext 10.

 8. But, your name is Volunteer Lawyers for the Arts.
 What is free or “Volunteer” about your services if there is a membership fee?

 VLA has a network of New York attorneys willing to work on VLA member matters pro bono (free) basis.
 Once the volunteer attorney agrees to represent a VLA member, the volunteer attorney will not charge for his/her time working on the case.
 However, qualifying members may still be responsible for certain expenses, such as filing fees, mailing and copying expenses, and government administrative fees.

 9. What is VLA’s case list?